Fear Factor: Guantánamo Bay

 Sample Episode Plot: Converting the children from a cost center to a profit center through the President’s new “early employment” program.

 Marketing Tie-in: A full line of Like the Dickens! oat-gruel products, possibly distributed through school lunch-room vending machines.

-This entry is part of Jack Rusher’s journal, originally published February 3rd, 2005, in New York.
+This entry is part of Jack Rusher’s archive, originally published February 3rd, 2005, in New York.